 Photos and video are great!
 Video can be a excellent training tool, but mostly is a fun way to see your fencer evolve over time.
 Please refrain from using a flash during competition.
 Pictures will be posted on our Facebook Fan Page.
 Our hashtag for this event is #NedLightRYC.
 Since our governing body doesn’t yet have a policy on social media interactions, we suggest only tagging folks you have permission to tag and only posting comments and pictures in which your child is the focus of discussion.

 Awards will be given for the top 8 finishes in each event.
 If you need to leave before awards are given out, please let us know so we can distribute your medal.
-We will post a “Be Back By” time for each award ceremony in case you need to feed your hungry fencer.
 Award ceremonies will take place in our lobby.
 Food, shopping and recreational activities are all within walking distance of the club.

 Problems and Feedback